 Spay and Neuter Pitbulls

 When a female Pitbull is spayed, there’s no chance of ovarian or uterine cancer.
-Neutered male Pitbull will not have testicular cancer.
-In both sexes, being neutered or spayed helps to decrease their chances of having mammary cancer.
+Being neutered or spayed helps to decrease their chances of having mammary cancer.

 How to ensure a long lifespan for your Pitbull